 College Club™ is Refuel’s peer-to-peer college ambassador marketing platform that includes both face–to–face and online influencer activities at over 100 of the largest campuses nationwide.
 College ambassador marketing programs catalyze powerful influence that drives significant behavioral changes on campus.

-Learn more about how college brand ambassadors can help your brand make an impression on college campuses in our post here.
+Learn more about how college brand ambassadors can help promote your brand on campus and make an impression on college campuses in our post here.

 Track by geographic region by college